artntek/notification-service/CONTRIBUTING.md

 ## 🚀 Development Workflow

-Development is managed through the git repository at https://github.com/DataONEorg/REPONAME.
+Development is managed through the git repository at https://github.com/DataONEorg/notification-service.
 The repository is organized into several branches, each with a specific purpose.

 **main**.
 The `main` branch represents the stable branch that is constantly maintained with the current release.
 It should generally be safe to install and use the `main` branch the same way as binary releases.
 The version number in all configuration files and the README on the `main` branch follows [semantic versioning](https://semver.org/) and should always be set to the current stable release, for example `2.8.5`.

 **develop**.
 Development takes place on a single branch for integrated development and testing of the set of features targeting the next release.
 Commits should only be pushed to this branch once they are ready to be deployed to production immediately after being pushed.
 This keeps the `develop` branch in a state of readiness for the next release.
 Any unreleased code changes on the `develop` branch represent changes that have been tested and staged for the next release.
 The tip of the `develop` branch always represents the set of features that are awaiting the next release.
-The develop branch represents the opportunity to integrate changes from multiple features for integrated testing before release.
+The develop branch represents the opportunity to integrate changes from multiple features or integrated testing before release.

 Version numbers on the `develop` branch represent either the planned next release number (e.g., `2.9.0`), or the planned next release number with a `beta` designator or release candidate `rc` designator appended as appropriate.
 For example, `2.8.6-beta1` or `2.9.0-rc1`.

 **feature**.
 To isolate development on a specific set of capabilities, especially if it may be disruptive to other developers working on the `develop` branch, feature branches should be created.

 Feature branches are named as `feature-` + `{issue}` +  `-{short-description}`, with `{issue}` being the GitHub issue number related to that new feature. e.g. `feature-23-refactor-storage`.

 All `feature-*` branches should be frequently merged with changes from `develop` to ensure that the branch stays up to date with other features that have been tested and are awaiting release.
 Thus, each `feature-*` branch can be tested on its own before it is merged with other features on develop, and afterwards as well.
 Once a feature is complete and ready for full integration testing, it is generally merged into the `develop` branch after review through a pull request.

 **bugfix**.
 A final branch type are `bugfix` branches, which work the same as feature branches, but fix bugs rather than adding new functionality.
 Sometimes it is hard to distinguish features from bug fixes, so some repositories may choose to use `feature` branches for both types of change.
-Bugfix branches are named similarly, following the pattern: `bugfix-` + `{issue}` +  `-{short-description}`, with `{issue}` being the GitHub issue number related to that bug. e.g. `bugfix-83-fix-name-display`.
+Bugfix branches are named similarly, following the pattern: `bugfix-` + `{issue}` + `-{short-description}`, with `{issue}` being the GitHub issue number related to that bug. e.g.
+`bugfix-83-fix-name-display`.

 ### Development flow overview